scious/documentation/docs/scious-search/latest.md

 Our three filters are as follow:

-1. The `Multidropdown Categories` filter from our prior example.
+1. The `Multidropdown Categories` filter from our last example.
 2. A `usage_count` filter using [Algolia's numeric range](https://www.algolia.com/doc/guides/managing-results/refine-results/filtering/how-to/filter-by-numeric-value/#filtering-by-price-range) filter syntax.
 3. A `published_open_source` filter using [Algolia's boolean filter](https://www.algolia.com/doc/guides/managing-results/refine-results/filtering/how-to/filter-by-boolean/#applying-a-boolean-filter) syntax.
 If the relevant checkbox is checked, then we format it's value as a text where `'yes'` is `true` and `'no'` is `false` (since that's what Algolia expects).